A Warm Welcome to our Friends in the Professional Community

 What A.A.
 Does NOT Do

-There is considerably more information on the program of Alcoholics Anonymous and our desire to cooperate with the professional community.
 Please feel free to review and download any of the pamphlets listed below at the bottom of this page.
-Additionally, on the “Contact Us” page of this website is a form that you can direct to the P.I.C.P.C.
-(Public Information and Cooperation with the Professional Community) committee.
-Someone will reply to assist you with your inquiry.
-The information on this page was excerpted from some of the pamphlets listed below.
-This information and the pamphlets are copyrighted and used with permission of A.A.
+The information on this page was excerpted from pamphlets listed below.
+This information and pamphlets are copyrighted, and used with permission of A.A.
 World Services, Inc. For additional information, please contact the General Service Office at www.aa.org.

 This information is both for people who may have a drinking problem and for those in contact with people who have, or are suspected of having, a problem.
 This sheet tells what to expect from Alcoholics Anonymous.
 It describes what A.A. is, what A.A. does, and what A.A. does not do.